eficode-academy/istio-katas/deployment-patterns.md

 This exercise is going to introduce you to the match field in the HTTPRoute so we can use **header** based routing to implement a Blue/Green deployment pattern.
-This allows the client can actively select the version of the name service it will hit.
+This allows the client to actively select the version of the name service it will hit.

 ```yaml